The Met Office has issued a yellow warning for ice from 6pm Monday 16 February to 10am Tuesday 17 February.

 If you are struggling to find a new host on the Homes for Ukraine scheme (for example in the local area where you already have children at a local school) then you can contact Suffolk County Council at refugeesupport@suffolk.gov.uk for help but due to the availability of hosts, the County Council may not be able to meet location and timescale requests.

-At the 10-month stage, as you are coming up to living in the UK for a year, Suffolk County Council will carry out a further welfare check and ask for an update on the plans for your stay after 12 months.
-We will contact the host via email with a questionnaire and we will send you a request to book a telephone call with one of our casework team.
+Around the 12-month stage, Suffolk County Council will carry out a further welfare check and ask for an update on the plans for your stay in the UK beyond this time.
+We will send you a request to book a telephone call with one of our casework team.
 It is very important that we speak with you at this stage and would be grateful if you could reply with a suitable date for us to call you.
+We will also contact your host via email with a request to complete a questionnaire.

 Ukrainian refugees who come to the UK under the Homes for Ukraine scheme will receive a visa giving you the right to remain for an initial period of three years.
 You will have the right to work, to receive public funds such as Universal Credit, and access to public services such as schools and health care.